Rose Thomas (field hockey)

-Roseanne "Rose" Thomas (born 5 May 1992) in Abergavenny, Wales is a Welsh international field hockey player who plays as a goalkeeper for Wales and Great Britain.
+Roseanne "Rose" Thomas (born 5 May 1992) in Abergavenny, Wales is a former Welsh international field hockey player who played as a goalkeeper for Wales and Great Britain.

-She plays club hockey in the Women's England Hockey League Premier Division for Holcombe.
+She plays club hockey in the Women's England Hockey League South Division for Guildford Hockey Club.

-Thomas has also played for Wimbledon, Clifton, Lewes Hockey Club and Newport Ladies Hockey Club.
+Thomas has also played for Holcombe,Wimbledon, Clifton, Lewes Hockey Club and Newport Ladies Hockey Club.

-She made her Wales full international debut in 2011 and as at 1 February 2018 she has 34 caps.
+She made her Wales full international debut in 2011 and has 89 caps and 4 caps for Great Britain.